tjunruh/Stratego/README.md

 # Windows

 The game can be installed by double clicking on the setup executable in the Windows_Installation folder.
+Note that you most likely will have to run the game as administrator when you start the game in order to save games later.

 # Linux